 Yes.
-A partner in a common law relationship can be entitled to spousal support if the relationship was “marriage-like” for a continuous period of at least two years, as I discussed here.
+A partner in a common law relationship can be entitled to spousal support if the relationship was “marriage-like” for a continuous period of at least two years.
 The same basis for spousal support applies whether the spouses were married or common-law.

 When analyzing a claim for spousal support, the court will consider the condition, means, needs and other circumstances of each spouse, including the following factors (as set out in s.
 15.2(4) of the Divorce Act and mirrored in s.
 162 of BC’s Family Law Act):